busbey/YCSB/Running-a-Workload.md

 * The `hbase` parameter tells the Client to use the HBase layer.
 * The `-P` parameter is used to load property files.
 In this case, we used it to load the workloada parameter file.
 * The `-p` parameter is used to set parameter.
 In this `HBase` case, we used it to set database column.
 You should have database `usertable` with column `family` before running this command.
 Then all data will be loaded into database `usertable` with column `family`.
+* Make sure you have already started `Hadoop` and `HBase` before you run this command.

 If you used BasicDB, you would see the insert statements for the database.
 If you used a real DB interface layer, the records would be loaded into the database.